Complex post-traumatic stress disorder: Traumatic grief

-Traumatic grief or complicated mourning are conditions where both trauma and grief coincide.
+Traumatic grief or complicated mourning are conditions where trauma and grief coincide.
 There are conceptual links between trauma and bereavement since loss of a loved one is inherently traumatic.
 If a traumatic event was life-threatening, but did not result in a death, then it is more likely that the survivor will experience post-traumatic stress symptoms.
 If a person dies, and the survivor was close to the person who died, then it is more likely that symptoms of grief will also develop.
 When the death is of a loved one, and was sudden or violent, then both symptoms often coincide.
 This is likely in children exposed to community violence.

-For CPTSD to manifest traumatic grief, the violence would occur under conditions of captivity, loss of control and disempowerment, coinciding with the death of a friend or loved one in life-threatening circumstances.
+For C-PTSD to manifest traumatic grief, the violence would occur under conditions of captivity, loss of control and disempowerment, coinciding with the death of a friend or loved one in life-threatening circumstances.
 This again is most likely for children and stepchildren who experience prolonged domestic or chronic community violence that ultimately results in the death of friends and loved ones.
 The phenomenon of the increased risk of violence and death of stepchildren is referred to as the Cinderella effect.